datajaguar/jaguarqa/README.md

 ```

 #### 4) Run the test from the $QA_HOME/sh
-We should be able run test cases from anywhere on the server where we have test cases downloaded; however, it's easier to kick out the test from:
+We should be able run test cases from anywhere on the server where we have test cases downloaded; however, it's easier to kick out the test from: jaguar_test_main.sh.

 ```
 $QA_HOME/sh